 For assistance in obtaining an accommodation, contact Accessibility and Disability Service at 301-314-7682, or email them at adsfrontdesk@umd.edu.
-Information about sharing your accommodations with instructors, note taking assistance and more is available from the Counseling Center.
+Information about assistance and more is available from the Counseling Center.

 Writing Center

 Everyone can use some help sharpening their communication skills (and improving their grade) by visiting The Graduate School's Writing Center and schedule an appointment with them.
 Additionally, international graduate students may want to take advantage of the Graduate School's free English Editing for International Graduate Students (EEIGS) program.